keatonb/keatonb.github.io/_posts/2018-06-22-spherical-harmonic-animations.md

 ### Spherical Harmonic Animation Script

-My script to generate your own spherical harmonic animations can be found [here](https://github.com/keatonb/sphericalharmonics).
+My script to generate general spherical harmonic animations can be found [here](https://github.com/keatonb/sphericalharmonics).
+Feel encouraged to use it as widely as you wish.
 It can be called from the command line with many optional arguments to customize the output.
 Remember that larger images, more frames, higher latitude/longitude sampling, and higher resolution images (dpi) will increase both the size of the file and the time required to generate it.

 ---

+##### ACKNOWLEDGEMENT

 When first figuring out how to display spherical harmonics with Basemap, I found a post by Alex J. DeCaria very helpful.
 That no longer seems to be online, but this author did publish a book called [Python Programming and Visualization for Scientists](https://sundogpublishingstore.myshopify.com/products/python-programming-and-visualization-for-scientists-alex-j-decaria) that may be of interest to anyone who enjoyed this blog post.